Support Note KB0395620

 Symptom

-Error: User Does Not Exist When Logging in with Single Sign-On (SSO) Enabled
+Authentication error: User Does Not Exist When logging in with Single Sign-On (SSO) enabled

 Cause

-Ariba changed the web server certificates recently and asked customers to update the new certificate on the ADFS server, so that the Hypertext Transfer Protocol Secure (HTTPS) handshake would be complete and is not blocked.
+Ensure the web server certificate is correct, and whenever a certificate update is performed, Ariba asks customers to update the new certificate on their IdP server so that the Hypertext Transfer Protocol Secure (HTTPS) handshake would be complete and is not blocked.
 The new certificate Ariba updated is of type SHA2 (Secure Hash Algorithm 2, 256 bits).
 In this case, the customer updated the new certificate on their ADFS server and also changed the secure hash algorithm to use for this relying party trust to SHA2.

 Resolution